Hospital and Healthsystem Association of Pennsylvania Hospital Improvement Innovation Network

 To draft and disseminate guidance and resource document(s) to address wrong-site/side regional anesthesia block prevention for physicians, nurses, and healthcare facilities.

-The Patient Safety Authority will begin a collaboration with long-term care facilities in September 2017 to reduce overall antibiotic use and create an antibiotic stewardship program.
-This program will also:
+In September 2017, the Patient Safety Authority began a collaboration with long-term care facilities to reduce overall antibiotic use and create an antibiotic stewardship program.
+Thirty long-term care facilities participated in the program.
+The program will conclude in the fall of 2018, at which time the facilities will have:

-Develop and sustain a multidisciplinary antibiotic stewardship workgroup
+Developed and sustained a multidisciplinary antibiotic stewardship workgroup

 Completed Collaborative Projects